ibm-cloud-docs/Backup/restore-SQLDB.md

 You must always restore a SQL Server database to the primary replica in an AlwaysOn Availability Group.
 If a Windows IBM Cloud Backup Agentand plug-in are not installed on the primary replica server, you must fail over to a server where the IBM Cloud Backup Agentand plug-in are installed before restoring the database.
 After restoring a database to the primary replica and adding the database back into the AlwaysOn Availability Group, it will be replicated to the secondary replicas.
 To reduce the amount of replication traffic after a restore, you can run a “Restore from another computer” on any secondary replica server where the Windows IBM Cloud Backup Agentand plug-in are installed.

-To restore a primary database in an AlwaysOn Availability Group:
+### Restoring a primary database in an AlwaysOn Availability Group
+{: #restorePrimaryAAG}

 1. If the IBM Cloud Backup Agentand plug-in are not installed on the primary replica server, fail over to the secondary database instance where the IBM Cloud Backup Agentis installed.
 The formerly secondary replica where you backed up the database becomes the primary replica.
 2. Remove the primary database from the AlwaysOn Availability Group.
 3. Delete the database from all secondary replicas.
 4. Restore the primary database to the original database name using the Overwrite Existing Databases option.
 5. Add the restored primary database to the AlwaysOn Availability Group using the Full Synchronization option.
 After restoring a SQL Server database to the primary replica, to reduce the amount of required replication traffic, you can restore the database to secondary replica servers.

-To restore a secondary database in an AlwaysOn Availability Group:
+### Restoring a secondary database in an AlwaysOn Availability Group
+{: #restoreSecondaryAAG}

-1. If you did not delete the database from all secondary replicas when restoring the primary database (see Step 3 in the previous procedure), remove the secondary database from the AlwaysOn Availability Group.
+1. If you didn't delete the database from all secondary replicas when you restored the primary database, remove the secondary database from the AlwaysOn Availability Group.
-2. On a secondary replica server where the IBM Cloud Backup Agentand plug-in are installed, restore the database by running a Restore From Another Computer using the No Recovery option.
+2. On a secondary replica server where the IBM Cloud Backup Agent and plug-in are installed, restore the database by running a Restore From Another Computer by using the No Recovery option.
 3. Add the restored secondary database to the AlwaysOn Availability Group using the Join option.

 ## Restoring items from an SQL server or SharePoint database
 {: #restoreSQLDBitems}

 If a Microsoft SharePoint 2010 or 2013 database is backed up using the SQL Server Plug-in, you can restore items such as site collections, websites, lists and documents from the backup.
 If a Microsoft SQL Server database is backed up using the SQL Server Plug-in or Image Plug-in, you can restore specific tables and objects from the backup.

 To restore items from a database backup, you must first use Portal to expose the safeset as a shared resource.
 You can then use a Granular Restore application to find and restore items from the backup.
 To restore items from a SharePoint database backup, use Granular Restore for Microsoft SharePoint.
 To restore items from a SQL Server database backup, use Granular Restore for Microsoft Exchange and SQL.
 For more information, or to obtain a Granular Restore application, contact your service provider.

 To restore items from a SQL Server or SharePoint database:
 1. On the navigation bar, click Computers.
-A grid lists available computers.
+A grid lists available servers.
 2. Find the computer with the safeset with SharePoint or SQL Server data that you want to restore, and expand its view by clicking the computer row.
 3. Click the Jobs tab.
 4. Find the job with the SharePoint data that you want to restore, and click Restore in the Select Action menu for the job.
 The Choose how to restore dialog box appears.
 5. Select Restore items to a SharePoint or SQL Server database, and click Continue.
 The SQL Server Restore dialog box shows the most recent safeset for the job.
 6. To restore data from an older safeset, click the calendar button.
-In the calendar that appears, click the date of the safeset from which you want to restore.
-To the right of the calendar, click the specific safeset that you want to use.
+In the calendar, click the date of the safeset from which you want to restore.
+Then, click the specific safeset that you want to use.
 7. In the Encryption Password box, enter the data encryption password.
 To view the password hint, click the Hint button.
 8. In the Idle Time box, enter the number of minutes of inactivity after which the share should automatically stop.
 The value can range from 2 to 180 minutes.
 9. Select or clear the Use all available bandwidth option.
 10. Click Share.
 The Process Details dialog box shows the status of the share process.
 When the share is available, the share path appears at the right side of the dialog box.
 11. Click the Copy Path to Clipboard button.
 The path is now available for you to paste into the Granular Restore application.
-12. Do one of the following:
+12. Launch the granular restore.
     - To restore SharePoint items, launch the Granular Restore for Microsoft SharePoint application on a SharePoint 2010 or 2013 system.
     - To restore SQL Server database items, launch the Granular Restore for Microsoft Exchange and SQL application on a SQL Server system.
 13. Paste the path for the SQL safeset share into the Granular Restore application.
 14. Select and restore your data.
-For more information, see documentation for the Granular Restore application.
 15. When you no longer need to share the safeset, click Stop.
-When you click Stop or the share idle time is reached, the Process Details dialog box indicates that the share is no longer available.
+When you click Stop or the share idle time is reached, the Process Details dialog box shows that the share is no longer available.